Conflict Resolution Training – Building a Stronger Workforce

 Each unresolved conflict is unique and may require one or multiple tactics to resolve effectively.
 Because of the nuances involved in workplace conflict, it’s imperative to have ongoing training for upper management so they’re always ready to step in with a plan of action when something occurs.

 Overall, you never want to be behind the curve when it comes to resolving conflicts.
 Waiting until an incident occurs can lead to unintentional side effects, and if left unchecked, these conflicts can derail productivity and undermine the foundation of your business.

 The core mantra of Resolve is open communication.
 So, when a conflict arises, we deploy our patented Peacemaking Program.

-This program is designed to open a dialogue with all the affected parties, even those who may not have been directly involved in the conflict.
+This conflict management program is designed to open a dialogue with all the affected parties, even those who may not have been directly involved in the conflict.
 Through a series of interviews, conversations, and coaching sessions, Peacebuilders are able to source the root of the problem and discover what’s going on beneath the surface.

 Best of all, we can provide our services in-person or virtually, depending on what works best for your organization.
 We also discuss matters privately with each party and then host a group discussion to figure out how to handle the situation now and in the future.